 Torrey began her formal training at the Paul Mellon Arts Center at Choate/Rosemary Hall in Wallingford, Connecticut.
 She went on to study at Wellesley College, where she earned a degree in applied art and art history.
 She completed additional study at the Parsons School of Design in New York and spent a year in Florence, Italy, and Spain studying Renaissance sculpture and studio work with contemporary sculptors.
 She then moved to Wyoming and apprenticed for two and a half years with a German taxidermist to learn “animal architecture” from the inside out.
 In 1987 she cast her first bronze and began sculpting the human figure as well, creating mannequins for Victoria’s Secret and The Limited.

-Highlights of 2016 included having a life-size eagle sculpture placed as a focal point in a veteran’s monument in Dubois, Wyoming, and through fundraising efforts from the sale of her bison sculpture Rolling Thunder, the release of bison back on to tribal lands in November.
+Highlights include having a life-size eagle sculpture placed as a focal point in a veteran’s monument in Dubois, Wyoming, and through fundraising efforts from the sale of her bison sculpture Rolling Thunder, the release of bison back onto tribal lands in 2016.

 Torrey’s work has been featured in Maxim and Southwest Art magazines, is collected internationally, and is in many public and private collections.